On this page we will cover:

 The GA phase of our plans will see the airport relicensed and turning a good profit.
 But it will also prepare Plymouth airport for the return of scheduled services in a secondary stage of the business.

 We have a way to go and right now it’s all about 2017.
-If you believe in what we are doing, please take the next step and stand with us by making a financial donation today and making sure we achieve our funding goals.
+If you believe in what we are doing, please take the next step and stand with us by pledging today and making sure we achieve our funding goals.

 Help us to get the job done.
 Let’s get Plymouth flying!